walles/headsetharry/README.md

 * When a phone call ends, read all events received during the call
 * What do we do if there's no TTS for a configured language when we try to say something?
 Something notification based perhaps.
 * Enable selecting language flavors.
 US or GB English?
-Swedish or Finnish Swedish?
+Swedish Swedish or Finnish Swedish?
-* In Settings, should it be possible to tag contacts with their most likely language?
 * GMail: "Mail from NN: SUBJECT"
 * "Phone call from NN" (NN is name if in contacts, not number)
 * Think about long messages, should we have an upper limit on how much